 Business Planning Templates

-The first step in planning your business venture, clarify your ideas, aims and objectives is to write a business plan.
+The first step in planning your business venture, clarifying your ideas, aims and objectives, is to write a business plan.

 Writing Your Business Plan - Downloads

 We have three templates you can use to do your business plan kindly offered by SCORE and Bank of Scotland.
 There are two for preparing the narrative of your plan (One for a startup business and the other for an existing business) and a cash flow template.